- Jacob’s Dream

 וַיִּקְרָא אֶת־שֵֽׁם־הַמָּקֹום הַהוּא בֵּֽית־אֵל וְאוּלָם לוּז שֵׁם־הָעִיר לָרִאשֹׁנָֽה׃

-He called the name of that place Bethel; however, previously the name of the city had been Luz.
+He called the name of that place Beit-El; however, previously the name of the city had been Luz.

 The Tree of Life (sing.) that becomes a grove of Almond Trees (plural):

 Point #10.
 It should be pointed out that in the narrative that Luz pre-exists Bethel.
-This humble descriptive element of HaD’var subtly illustrates that the Spirit of the Messiah Yeshua pre-existed the physical form that He cloaked Himself in.
+This humble descriptive element of the Word of God subtly illustrates that the Spirit of the Messiah pre-existed the physical form (the humanity) of the Messiah Yeshua.
 As the Eternal Spirit (Ruach Olam) the Holy One was (is, and always will be) the Tree of Light, depicted in the Almond Tree, the Luz, the Tree of Life (עץ החיים).
-Therefore, “before” the Holy One took the form of a Man (House of Elohim; i.e. Ben Ha’adam) and dwelt among us as the Ben Ha-Elohim (ELOHIM- House of Elohim) He was (is and always will be, forever) Avi Ha’Orot (אבי האורות-the Father of Lights), the Spirit of Adonai.
+Therefore, “before” the Holy One took the form of a man (i.e. Yeshua) and dwelt among us as the Ben Ha-Elohim (Son of God) the Spirit of the Messiah was, is, and always will be (forever) Avi Ha’Orot (אבי האורות-the Father of Lights), the Spirit of HaShem.

 Point #11.
-This prophetically reveals that Adonai is not only eternal, He is omnipresent.
-He is at one place and everyplace simultaneously.
-He can dwell in eternity and in a human body (His ‘House’) at the “same time.”
-Luz and Bethel speak of more than two different names sharing a common location (cf. quantum, primitive semi-radius tachyons, sub-particle physics as proof of Conscious Causal Agent).
-These (ontological) place names speak of Adonai who fully dwells in eternity as both Elohim (the Spirit of G-d) and Man (Indwelt by the Spirit of G-d).
+This prophetically reveals that HaShem is not only eternal, He is omnipresent.
+He can be at one place and everyplace simultaneously.
+He can dwell in eternity and in a human body (His House) at the “same time.”
+Luz and Bethel speak of more than two different names sharing a common location.
+These (ontological) place names speak of HaShem who fully dwells in eternity as both Elohim (the Spirit of God) and man (Indwelt by the Spirit of God).